patrick-crawford/WEB422-Backup/notes/2019/angular-components-contd.md

 * red-box.component.spec.ts
 * red-box.component.ts

-Our main component is defined in the TypeScript file "red-box.component.ts" while the .html file provides the "template" for our comopnent and the .css file provides the style for our component (scoped to "app-red-box").
-At this point we aren't particulairly concerned with "red-box.component.spec.ts" file.
+Our main component is defined in the TypeScript file "red-box.component.ts" while the .html file provides the "template" for our component and the .css file provides the style for our component (scoped to "app-red-box").
+At this point we aren't particularly concerned with "red-box.component.spec.ts" file.
 It's created to help us "unit test" the component (using [Jasmine](https://jasmine.github.io/2.4/introduction.html) / [Karma](https://karma-runner.github.io/1.0/index.html)), however at this point we aren't concerned with testing, so this file can effectively be ignored for the time being.

 <br>